kmayer/kmayer.github.io/_posts/2015-08-15-zero-downtime-migrations.markdown

 #### 8. Compare your commit against master.

 Make sure that nothing snuck in by accident.
+Conceptually, `schema.rb` will represent the state of the database after the migrations have been run, and should exactly match the schema that we want to have for our new feature.

 {% highlight sh %}
+git diff head..origin/master -- 'db/migrate/' # => This should return zero changes!
-git diff head..master -- 'db/*' # => This should return zero changes!
+git diff head..origin/master -- 'db/schema.rb' # => This should return zero changes!
 {% endhighlight %}

 > There __might__ be differences that are okay.
 You'll have to do a manual code